josamuna/js-practice/Day-15/README.md

 ```

 > Object that has `elements indexed` and `length property` are _`Array-like`_.

-> To deal with array-likem we have to convert it as an array and work on it.
+> To deal with array-like, we have to convert it as an array and work on it.
 This can be done with :

 1. `Spread operator`.
 2. `Array.from()` method.